haoxins/haoxins.github.io/articles/reading.md

 engenders the thought of weakness and cowardice.
 In my case, it required all the strength I had to be brave enough to follow the invisible into the unknown.
 And that is exactly what I was doing.
-It' s not that surrender gave me clarity about where I was going I had no idea where it would lead me.
+It's not that surrender gave me clarity about where I was going I had no idea where it would lead me.
 But surrender did give me clarity in one essential area: my personal preferences of like and dislike